jjon/Graphing-ChartEx/GScriba_web/OCRclean.md

     d = charters[x].copy()

     try:
+        if d['footnotes']:
+            # remember, this is a list of tuples.
+So you can feed them directly
+            # to the string interpolation operator in the list comprehension.
-        if d['footnotes']: # remember, this is a list of tuples fnlist = ["<li>(%s) %s</li>" % t for t in d['footnotes']]
+            fnlist = ["<li>(%s) %s</li>" % t for t in d['footnotes']]
             d['footnotes'] = "<ul>" + ''.join(fnlist) + "</ul>"
         else: